 1. Arboretum or Community Garden Membership

-Teach your tots about growing plants by getting their hands dirty!
+Teach your tots about growing plants by getting their hands dirty.
 An arboretum or local garden membership is a great educational opportunity and so much fun.
-Our city’s arboretum offers family events throughout the year that are exclusive to members, so a membership is truly a gift for us all.
-A small potted plant, a gardeners wheelbarrow, and a book about horticulture are great ways to bring the Arboretum home.
+Our city’s arboretum offers family events that are exclusive to members throughout the year, so membership is truly a gift for us all.
+A small potted plant, a gardener’s wheelbarrow, and a book about horticulture are great ways to bring the arboretum home.

 3. Museum Membership

-The museum of natural science is such a magical place for kids.
-Nothing is a greater gift than seeing your child’s eyes light up taking in the sheer size of a Dinosaur fossil.
-Bring the exploration home with a mini fossil dig, a cuddly Dino, and festive bedtime story.
+A natural science museum is such a magical place for kids.
+Nothing is a greater gift than seeing your child’s eyes light up while taking in the sheer size of a dinosaur fossil.
+Bring the exploration home with a mini fossil dig, a cuddly dino, and a festive bedtime story.